How to prepare for the unexpected

 - Common events include inheritances, illness, divorce and loss of a spouse.

-- Contingency planning may help protect your financial security.
+- The contingency planning process can help protect your financial security.

 While you can't predict the future, you can help protect yourself by learning about unexpected events that retirees commonly face and planning for retirement surprises accordingly.

-How can you prepare?
+How can you prepare for the unexpected?
 Discuss your plans for dealing with life-changing issues with your spouse, domestic partner or family members.
 A financial advisor can also help you prepare by helping you establish a cash reserve, review your beneficiaries, evaluate your insurance and develop other strategies.

 Consider the following to ensure you plan accordingly – no matter what comes your way.